rbanffy/3270font/README.md

 The format
 ----------

-The `source` file is edited using FontForge.
+The "source" file is edited using FontForge.
 You'll need it if you want to generate fonts for your platform.
 On most civilized operating systems, you can simply `apt-get install fontforge`, `yum install fontforge` or even `port install fontforge`.
 On others, you may need to